FREN 3213 - French IIISA: Culture

 Course Code FREN 3213 Course French IIISA: Culture Coordinating Unit French Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites 12 units of French including FREN 2212 Incompatible FREN 2022 Course Description The aim of this course is to develop a deeper understanding and a critical appreciation of France's rich cultural heritage through the study of texts and other cultural artefacts.
-The course is also designed to develop linguistic skills, particularly reading and writing skills, but also vocabulary acquisition and speaking skills.
-This year the course will be devoted to the topic 'La Belle epoque'.
-See French Department handbook for more details.
+The course is also designed to develop language skills, particularly reading and writing skills, but also vocabulary acquisition and speaking skills.
+This year, the course title will be `La Transgression? / `Transgression?.
+See French Department handbook for more details about the course.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesStudents who complete French IIISA Culture will be able to: